foliovision/fv-wordpress-flowplayer/readme.txt

 * Default options for all the embedded videos can be set in comprehensive administration menu.
 * In comparison with Wordpress Flowplayer plugin, there are several improvements:

-	1. Doesn't use jQuery, so there will be no future conflicts with other plugins.
-	2. Usage is simpler and forgiving, making the plugin easier to use.
+	1. Usage is simpler and forgiving, making the plugin easier to use.
-	3. Allows user to display clickable splash screen at the beginning of video (which not only looks good, but improves the performance significantly).
+	2. Allows user to display clickable splash screen at the beginning of video (which not only looks good, but improves the performance significantly).
-	4. Allows user to display popup box after the video ends, with any HTML content (clickable links, images, styling, etc.)
+	3. Allows user to display popup box after the video ends, with any HTML content (clickable links, images, styling, etc.)
-	5. Allows to upload videos and images through WP Media Library
+	4. Allows to upload videos and images through WP Media Library
-	6. Does not use configuration file, but Wordpress Options
+	5. Does not use configuration file, but Wordpress Options

 **[Download now!](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer)**